trelau/pyOCCT/README.md

 # Help Wanted
 For now, contributions to the source code will be incorporated manually.
-There is a (mostly) automated tool for generating the source but it needs some attention before being made publicly available.
-As new versions of OpenCASCADE are released, it may be better to just patch up the existing bindings rather than rerun the binding generation tool anyway.
+There is a (mostly) automated tool for generating the source but it is not yet available.
+As new versions of OpenCASCADE are released, it may be better to patch up the existing bindings rather than rerun the binding generation tool.
 The automated process still requires a handful of manual patches to capture edge cases.
 Although, if the header files of new OpenCASCADE releases are significantly different or there is an architectural change in pyOCCT, it makes sense to use the automated tool.
-The automated tool will eventually be released, and improvements can be made that hopefully automated the process entirely.

 In addition to the items in the
 [Design Considerations](http://pyocct.readthedocs.io/en/latest/dev.html#design-considerations)
 section in the documentation, some areas that could use contributor support:

-* Improve robustness of CMake build process and add support for targeting other platforms and architectures
+* Cross-platform support
-* Leverage CI platforms like AppVeyor and Travis-CI
+* Leverage CI tools like AppVeyor and Travis-CI
-* Support for building and deploying Conda packages
+* Conda packages
 * Tests, examples, and benchmarks
-* Fix conda-forge OCCT version issue described in installation instructions
-* There are a number of *unresolved externals* that show up during the build process but are ignored.
-In some cases, this is due to the OCCT header files providing an interface but there is no implementation in the source.
-A better way to handle this could be useful.
-* The source code generation tool will comment out known issues and usually add a `// FIXME` line to something that is causing compilation problems.
-Figuring out what the root issue is would be helpful.
 * Better exception handling
-* The example visualization tool in ``OCCT.Visualization`` could use review.
-  When the program terminates an error message is reported from OpenCASCADE but the root issue has not been resolved.